opsdroid/opsdroid/docs/matchers/sapcai.md

-# Recast.AI Matcher
+# SAP Conversational AI Matcher (previously Recast.ai)

 ## Configuring opsdroid

-In order to enable Recast.AI skills, you must specify an `access-token` for your bot in the parsers section of the opsdroid configuration file.
+In order to enable SAP Conversational AI skills, you must specify an `access-token` for your bot in the parsers section of the opsdroid configuration file.
 You can find this `access-token` in the settings of your bot under the name: `'Request access token'`.

 You can also set a `min-score` option to tell opsdroid to ignore any matches which score less than a given number between 0 and 1.
 The default for this is 0 which will match all messages.